mown1984/Powerbi-visuals/README.md

 2. Right click on the project root folder(PowerBIVisualsPlayground) then select 'Property Pages'.
 In the window opened select 'Build' and then in 'Before running startup page' select 'No Build'.

+3. Right click on PowerBIVisualsPlayground and 'Set as Startup Project'

-3. Run "build" task from "Task Runner Explorer" window.
+4. Run "build" task from "Task Runner Explorer" window.

-4. Ctrl + F5 to launch the Playground.
+5. Ctrl + F5 to launch the Playground.

 ### Running PlayGround without Visual Studio